 After spending a week apart, Ryan scuba diving on Koh Chang and me at a yoga retreat, we reunited on the little-visited island of Koh Kood, Thailand.
 Located on the country’s eastern seaboard, it sees relatively few visitors despite being one of the most accessible islands near Bangkok.#KohKood is one of Thailand's less touristy islands - and you'll love the uncrowded beaches.
 Click To Tweet

 Why Koh Kood?

 When we started planning our time in Southeast Asia, we imagined visiting one of the quiet islands in Thailand, where we could avoid the crowds and get off the beaten path.
 We’d been looking for unspoiled beaches, small villages, and local businesses, and when we realized we’d already be near Koh Kood, it was the obvious choice.
-It lacks a lot of the things many Thai islands have – like raging parties and crowded beaches – but its quiet charm is what drew us in, and it didn’t disappoint.
+It lacks a lot of the things many of the top Thai islands have – like raging parties and busy beaches – but its quiet charm is what drew us in, and it didn’t disappoint.

 We both had a lot of work to get done that week, so we really didn’t explore the island as fully as we’d have liked to (or spend as much time on the beach as we wanted!).
 But it was a lovely place to divide our stay between work and fun and get a taste of Thailand off the beaten track.

 Unlike in many parts of Thailand, the dirt-cheap backpacker hostels and amazing-value-for-the-money guesthouses are notably lacking on this island.
 But though Koh Kood hotels cost more than those in other parts of the country, the guesthouse we stayed at was lovely.